Amanda Foreman (historian): A World on Fire

 In 2011, A World on Fire was "highly commended" by the judges of the PEN Hessell-Tiltman Prize.
 It was chosen as a "Book of the Year" by The New Yorker and The Economist and named one of the "Ten Best Books of 2011" by The New York Times, Bloomberg, The Washington Post, the Chicago Tribune, and NPR.

 In 2012, A World on Fire won the Fletcher Pratt Award for excellence in Civil War history writing.
 It was a finalist for the 2012 Lincoln Prize, the Lionel Gelber Prize, and the National Book Critics Circle Award.
 It was also nominated for the Jefferson Davis Prize.

 The Ascent of Woman

 In September 2015, The Ascent of Woman, Foreman's acclaimed four-part documentary regarding the role of women in society, was first aired on BBC 2.
 The series received positive reviews, with The Telegraph calling it "powerful, inspiring, and important."

 The series was subsequently programmed on Netflix in 2016.

 The World Made by Women

-Foreman's next book, The World Made by Women: A History of Women from the Apple to the Pill, is slated for publication by Random House (US) and Allen Lane (UK) in 2023.
+Foreman's next book, The World Made by Women: A History of Women from the Apple to the Pill, is slated for publication by Penguin Random House (US) and Allen Lane (UK) in 2026.